 During Leonard's third and final conversation with the anonymous caller, his fingers hover over the numbers 555-0134.
 This is Teddy's phone number, which is on the bottom of his photograph, thus hinting that Leonard is actually talking to Teddy.

 While Leonard is watching TV at Natalie's, a picture of a needle with a person wearing a white v-neck shirt in the background can be seen.
 In the story of Sammy Jankis, Sammy injects his wife with insulin while he watches TV.
 This alludes to the possibility that Sammy Jankis's story is really Leonard's own.
 Moreover, the white v-neck in the background is the same shirt that Leonard's wife wears in another scene.

 Jimmy G. is the name used by Dr. Oliver Sacks to refer to one of his patients in the book "The Man Who Mistook His Wife for a Hat."
-Jimmy G., suffers from retrograde and anterograde amnesia, and is incapable of forming new memories, just as Leonard.
+Jimmy G. suffers from retrograde and anterograde amnesia and is incapable of forming new memories, just as Leonard is.
 Throughout the movie, Leonard is in search of a man whose name could be John or James G., and in fact one of his victims is one such "Jimmy G."